 The Chartered Institute for the Management of Sport and Physical Activity, or CIMSPA as they are more widely known, is the UK’s professional development body for the sport and physical activity sector.
 If you are considering completing any qualification or training in the leisure, sport or fitness sector, then it’s essential that you know who CIMSPA are and that your training is recognised by them.

-Broadly speaking, CIMSPA’s role in the active leisure sector is to raise the profile and standards of professionalism within the sector by creating a respected, recognised and regulates sector that people want to be part of.
+Broadly speaking, CIMSPA’s role in the active leisure sector is to raise the profile and standards of professionalism within the sector by creating a respected, recognised and regulated sector that people want to be part of.

 For students looking for specific information, we’ve provided two quick links here:

 Becoming a CIMSPA member is a way of demonstrating to your customers and colleagues that you are committed to the highest standards of professionalism, conduct and qualifications in your role.
 CIMSPA CEO, Tara Dillion says “CIMSPA membership will showcase your profile as a professional and it says a lot about you and how seriously you take your role”.